Deep Clustering for Data Cleaning and Integration: Related Work

-The most widely used representation learning architecture in deep clustering is auto-encoder-based unsupervised learning ~\cite{ DBLP:conf/ciarp/SongLHWT13, hinton2006reducing}.
-The encoder function $f_e$ encodes the input representation $x_i$ into a low dimensional representation $h_i$= $f_e$($x_i)=\frac{1}{1+e^{-(Wx_i+b_i)}}$ , and the decoder function $f_d$ decodes $f_e$($x_i)$ into the reconstructed input ${\overline{x}}_i$= $f_d$($h_i)$. $W$ and $b_i$ are the weights and bias of neural networks.
-The optimization function of a simple auto-encoder architecture for $N$ samples can be defined as: $f_{min}={min \frac{1}{N}\sum^N_{i=1}{{\left\|x_i-\mathrm{\ }{\overline{x}}_i\right\|}^2}\ }$.
-Considering different applications, researchers proposed enhanced versions of auto-encoders, including Convolutional Auto-encoders ~\cite{DBLP:conf/iccv/DizajiHDCH17} for image clustering, Variational auto-encoders ~\cite{DBLP:conf/aaai/XuSDT17} for text classification, Generative Auto-encoders ~\cite{DBLP:journals/tnn/YeB22} for image reconstruction, and Adversarial Auto-encoders ~\cite{DBLP:conf/nips/PidhorskyiAD18} to detect generative probabilistic novelty.
+The most widely used representation learning architecture in deep clustering is Auto-encoder (AE) based unsupervised learning ~\cite{ DBLP:conf/ciarp/SongLHWT13, hinton2006reducing}.
+The encoder function $f_e$ encodes the input representation $x_i$ into a low dimensional representation , and the decoder function $f_d$ decodes $f_e$($x_i)$ into the reconstructed input ${\overline{x}}_i$= $f_d$($h_i)$. $W$ and $b_i$ are the weights and bias of neural networks.
+The optimization function of a simple AE architecture for $N$ samples can be defined as: